SCORP: Scene-Consistent Object Refinement via Proxy Generation and Tuning

 \subsection{Initial Object Registration}

-Although the generated proxy objects demonstrate significant improvements in geometry and appearance, they still exhibit discrepancies in pose, shape, and visual attributes compared to the incomplete object in the scene.
-Therefore, the goal of this stage is to align the generated proxy object with the 7-DoF pose of the incomplete object to achieve an initial registration.
+Although the generated proxy object demonstrates improvements in geometry and appearance, it still exhibits discrepancies in pose, shape, and visual attributes compared to the degraded object in the scene.
+Therefore, the goal of this stage is to align the generated proxy object with the 7-DoF pose of the degraded object to achieve an initial registration.

-\textbf{Coarse Alignment.} We first calculate the 3D bounding boxes for both the partial object $G^\text{par}$ and the proxy object $G^\text{gen}$.
+\paragraph{Coarse Alignment.} We first calculate the 3D bounding boxes for both the degraded object $G^\text{deg}$ and the proxy object $G^\text{prx}$.
 The scaling factor is then determined by taking the cube root of the ratio of the volumes of these two bounding boxes.
-Next, the centroids of $G^\text{par}$ and $G^\text{gen}$ are computed as the centroids of their respective convex hulls \cite{barber1996quickhull}, constructed from the 3D positions of the two GS models.
-Subsequently, we first scale $G^\text{gen}$ to match the size of $G^\text{par}$ and then translate it to align with the centroid of the partial object $G^\text{par}$.
-To align the pose of proxy object $G^\text{gen}$ with that of the partial object $G^\text{par}$, we employ the Iterative Closest Point (ICP) \cite{besl1992method} to adjust the pose of $G^\text{gen}$, utilizing the 3D positions of two GS models.
-As a result, the pose of proxy object $G^\text{gen}$ and the partial object $G^\text{par}$ tend to be roughly aligned.
+Next, the centroids of $G^\text{deg}$ and $G^\text{prx}$ are computed as the centroids of their respective convex hulls \cite{barber1996quickhull}, constructed from the 3D positions of Gaussian primitives in 3DGS.
+Subsequently, we scale $G^\text{prx}$ to match the size of $G^\text{deg}$ and then translate it to align with the centroid of the degraded object $G^\text{deg}$.
+To align the pose of proxy object $G^\text{prx}$ with that of the degraded object $G^\text{deg}$, we employ the Iterative Closest Point (ICP) \cite{besl1992method} to adjust the pose of $G^\text{prx}$, utilizing the 3D positions of Gaussian primitives of two 3DGS models.
+Finally, the pose of the proxy object $G^\text{prx}$ and the degraded object $G^\text{deg}$ tend to be roughly aligned.